 It’s crazy to think most children that are born today will likely grow up to do a job that hasn’t even been invented yet.
-When I was born, the internet had barely been opened to the public and writing content was reserved for newspapers (yes, on actual paper), books, and magazines.
+When I was born, the internet had barely been opened to the public and content was reserved for newspapers, books, and magazines.
+(Remember all those?)

 As the platforms and the technology we use changes, so do the skills we need to get the most value from them.
 You’re expected to be creative yet analytical, communicative yet independent, critical yet open-minded — and those are just the soft skills.